Thresholds: Reactivity Tipping Points

 • A high-threshold dog can tolerate much more before reacting.

-Types of Thresholds in Training
+Types of Thresholds

 1. Stress Threshold